Ira: Efficient Transaction Replay for Distributed Systems: Model and Preliminaries

 \subsection{Ethereum: A Primer}

 Ethereum~\cite{woodEthereumSecureDecentralised2014} is a decentralized blockchain platform that executes arbitrary programs called \emph{smart contracts}.
-We provide background on the aspects relevant to understanding \sysname{}-L; \Cref{sec:reth arch} describes the execution client architecture in detail.
+The execution client runs the Ethereum Virtual Machine (EVM), a stack-based virtual machine that interprets contract bytecode.
+We provide background on the aspects relevant to understanding \sysname{}-L\iffullversion; \Cref{sec:reth arch} describes the execution client architecture in detail\fi.

 \parhead{Client Architecture} Ethereum nodes run two cooperating clients: a \emph{consensus client} that participates in the proof-of-stake protocol to determine the canonical chain, and an \emph{execution client} that executes transactions and maintains state.
-The consensus client receives blocks from the network and instructs the execution client to validate them by re-executing all transactions and verifying the resulting state root.
+The consensus client receives blocks from the network and instructs the execution client to validate them by re-executing all transactions and verifying the resulting \emph{state root}, the cryptographic commitment to all account state.

 \parhead{Blocks and Transactions} A block contains an ordered sequence of transactions.
 Each transaction specifies a sender, recipient, value transfer, and optional calldata for smart contract invocation.
 The execution client processes transactions sequentially: each transaction observes the state modifications of all preceding transactions in the same block.
 This deterministic execution model ensures that all nodes converge to identical state.